Navigation-capable maps and plans are printed with a coordinate grid.

-In the old States of the Federal Republic as well as in unified Germany was used, and is still in use, the Potsdam Datum (DHDN) based upon the Bessel Ellipsoid.
+Fig. 1: Helmert Tower In the old States of the Federal Republic as well as in unified Germany was used the Potsdam Datum based on the Bessel Ellipsoid.
 The Potsdam Datum is linked to the nationwide "German Main Triangle Network" (DHDN).
 With the DHDN the large number of Prussian Cadastral Systems was replaced.
-The projection is normally made into the Geographic Coordinate System or into the Gauss-Krueger Coordinate System with three degrees wide meridian strips.
-Small-scale maps were often made using various Lambert Coordinate Systems.
+The projection is normally the Geographic Coordinate System or the Gauss-Krueger Coordinate System with three degrees wide meridian strips.
+Small scale maps are also displayed in various Lambert Coordinate Systems.

-The former German Democratic Republic used the System S42/83 based on a Krassowskij ellipsoid and projection into the Gauss-Krueger Coordinate System with six degrees meridian strips.
+Fig. 2: Pulkovo Observatory The German Democratic Republic used the System S42/83 based on a Krassowskij ellipsoid and projection on the Gauss-Krueger Coordinate System with six degrees meridian strips.
 The maps were called "Edition for the state" and were reserved for state and preferably military purposes.

 RD83 / PD83

-Some of the Federal Republic new states use the Rauenberg Datum RD83 and the Rauenberg Datum PD83 projected onto the Bessel Ellipsoid.
+Topographic Point Rauenberg Some of the Federal Republic new states use the Rauenberg Datum RD83 and the Potsdam Datum PD83 projected on the Bessel Ellipsoid.
 The projection is uniformly made to the old Federal Republic States in the Geographic Coordinate System, or to the Gauss-Krueger Coordinate System with three degrees wide meridian strips.

 With Galileo, the European satellite navigation system which is operational since 2018 and the modernized Navstar GPS III and GPS IIIF the development of modern satellite navigation will be continued.

-Due to the many different Coordinate and Reference Systems of the countries, transnational spatial projects are made considerably more difficult.
+Fig. 8: UTM Meridian Due to the many different Coordinate and Reference Systems of the countries, cross-national spatial projects are made considerably more difficult.